webcrunch/webcrunch/README.md

-  - 🔭 I’m currently working on updating my skills
+  - 🔭 I’m currently working on updating my skills, never ending story :)
+  - [ikon] I am studying Software Engineer, AI specialization
   - 🌱 I’m currently learning more fun about DevOps and Programming languages
   - ⚡ Fun fact: 😄 Guy, 🇸🇪 Swede , Want to create a npm package to test how it works also